lulafar/POC-solution/IoBuilders-POC.md

 ### Culture

 * The tech culture, methodologies that will be part of the ADN of the company, are going to be shaped during this project.
-Which is your proposal, personal point of view, to have a common sense culture, methodologies, mindset, knowing the context, business needs, and a usual venture builder operation.
+Which is your proposal, personal point of view, to have a common sense culture, methodologies, mindset, knowing the context, business needs, and a usual venture builder operation?
 Some base concepts that are a must:

   * Multifunctional, autonomous and business oriented teams is the base line.
 The business domain is the centre
   * Everybody counts, and is able to propose things, and communication is key
   * Listen to others before arguing.
 Empathy!
   * Continuous improvement must be tattooed on every single member's body :)
-  * We are building POC's to test business scenarios and then the based on te insights, decide if it makes sense to create a venture.
+  * We are building POC's to test business scenarios and then based on the insights, decide if it makes sense to create a venture or not.

 **(3) Go into the details, about which tech/business methodologies, tools, etc..., you think fit best to the scenario, and the culture you like and makes sense to apply on this company**

+To deliver the answers to this questions, create a pull request on the following project, with a markdown file, containing your reviews.